SauravUpadhyaya/wheat-coccinellid-detection-colab/README.md

 If you have GPU in your local machine, follow the below tutorial for better performance and higher efficiency.

 https://github.com/SauravUpadhyaya/wheat-coccinellid-detection-project

+Note: Use git clone https://github.com/SauravUpadhyaya/wheat-coccinellid-detection-project.git to use this tutorial as a reference.

 https://www.youtube.com/watch?v=Rn2S1SFObn4